KQM-git/TCL/docs/evidence/characters/geo/traveler-geo.md

 * Jumps way too high \(such as through collision\).
 * Dash-jumps then lingers on the air slightly .
-* Takes off from Geo constructs such as Albedo's Solar Isotoma or Zhongli's Stone Stele, and potentially GMC's Meteorite if they linger on the air too long.
+* Takes off from Geo Constructss such as Albedo's Solar Isotoma or Zhongli's Stone Stele, and potentially GMC's Meteorite if they linger on the air too long.

 However, the CRIT buff reapplies itself when you get close to the ground.